Ghislaine Maxwell juror explains why he failed to reveal past sex abuse: He was ‘thinking about my ex’

 - Ghislaine MaxwellSocialite

-The Ghislaine Maxwell juror who failed to disclose that he was sexually abused as a child during jury selection had a bizarre explanation Tuesday for withholding the crucial information: He was distracted by a breakup.
+NEW YORK — The juror in the Ghislaine Maxwell case who failed to disclose that he was sexually abused as a child during jury selection had a bizarre explanation Tuesday for withholding the crucial information: He was distracted by a breakup.

 “We just sat there for three hours.
 I didn’t have a phone.
 I didn’t have a book.
 I was sitting twiddling my thumbs thinking about the breakup that happened a few weeks prior,” Scotty David testified in Manhattan Federal Court.